 Luckily, The UK regulator Ofgem have empathised with domestic and micro-business consumers, and that they shouldn’t be met with such burden.
 As such, energy companies are only allowed to back bill micro businesses for the previous 12 months ONLY.
 They cannot go greater than that.
 Otherwise, they must write off any bills that exceed 12 months.

 The Energy Ombudsman’s job is to investigate complaints that are filed against energy suppliers in the UK.
 This is a free service and an independent scheme for household and micro business consumers.
 Should there be any disputes to resolve, the aforementioned consumers can settle these for free with the aid of the ombudsman – who, by the way – has the power to push suppliers to take action such as correcting billing errors, apologising, refunding, and explaining the issue/scenario.
-Whatever the ombudsman’s decision is, cannot be disputed by the supplier whatsoever.
+Suppliers cannot dispute whatever the ombudsman’s decision is.

 Lower VAT Rate

-Large businesses pay 20% of VAT for electricity and gas, while domestic consumers, on the other hand, are only charged 5%.
+Large businesses pay 20% of VAT for electricity and gas, while domestic consumers, on the other hand, only pay 5%.

 If your business consumes less than 145kWh of gas and/or 33kWh of electricity a day, then you are eligible to pay only 5% of VAT which can be reduced by your supplier.